1976 anti-Muslim violence in Puttalam

-1976 anti-Muslim violence in Puttalam was a series of organised violent events by Sinhalese mobs against the Muslim population of Puttalam in northwestern Sri Lanka, which occurred between 31 January and 7 February 1976.
+The 1976 anti-Muslim violence in Puttalam was a series of organised violent events by Sinhalese mobs against the Muslim population of Puttalam in northwestern Sri Lanka, which occurred between 31 January and 7 February 1976.
 The violence was carried out under the leadership of a Buddhist monk and with the complicity of local authorities.
 It culminated in the killing of seven Muslims in the Puttalam Jumma Mosque by the police on 2 February.

-Overall, eleven Muslims were killed, dozens injured, 271 Muslim houses, 44 Muslim shops and two mosques were burned.
-It was the second major outbreak of communal violence between the two communities since 1915.
+Overall, eleven Muslims were killed, and dozens were injured.
+271 Muslim houses, 44 Muslim shops and two mosques were burnt down by mobs.
+This was the second major outbreak of communal violence between the Sinhalese and Muslim communities since 1915.

 Background

-In the early 1970s there was a growing anti-Muslim sentiment among the Sinhalese over alleged Muslim privileges and by the mid-1970s there had been several attacks on Muslims in various parts of the country by Sinhalese mobs and police which resulted in Muslim houses and shops being burned.
-During this time there was also a rising communal tension between the two communities in the Muslim-dominated Puttalam town over jobs and land which was inflamed by the influx of Sinhalese settlers and workers to the region from the south.
+In the early 1970s, there was a growing anti-Muslim sentiment among the Sinhalese over alleged privileges enjoyed by the Muslim community, and by the mid-1970s there had been several attacks on Muslims in various parts of the country by Sinhalese mobs and police which resulted in Muslim houses and shops being burned.
+During this time there was also rising communal tension between the two communities in the Muslim-dominated Puttalam town over jobs and land, which was inflamed by the influx of Sinhalese settlers and workers to the region from the south.
 Local Muslims felt discriminated by the state which gave preferential treatment to Sinhalese settlers.
-Sinhalese also resented Muslim monopoly over trade in the town and sought to replace them.
+The Sinhalese resented the Muslim monopoly over trade in the town and sought to replace them.

 Several Muslims saw the anger of the Sinhalese as rooted in class.
-There was a large economic gap between the wealthy Muslims of Puttalam town and poorer Sinhalese in surrounding villages.
+There was a large economic gap between the wealthy Muslims of Puttalam town and poorer Sinhalese in the surrounding villages.
 They also claimed that Sinhalese vegetable sellers and rice smugglers were victims of intimidation and theft by Muslim porters.
-Because the smugglers had no recourse in the legal system, they turned to Kolitha Thero, a Buddhist monk and the incumbent of the Puttalam Buddhist Centre, and the Puttalam Government Agent Rajapaksha.
+Because the smugglers had no recourse in the legal system, they turned to Kolitha Thero, a Buddhist monk and the incumbent of the Puttalam Buddhist Centre, and Puttalam government agent Rajapaksha.

-Starting in early January 1976, there were over a month-long clashes between the two communities in the town sparked by dispute over a bus stand being shifted away from the town.
+Starting in early January 1976, clashes between the two communities were sparked by a dispute over a bus stand being shifted away from the town.
 The stand's location was originally near Muslim shops, so the relocation cut down business for them.
-Furthermore, it encouraged Sinhalese to stop and re-route buses through Sinhalese areas.
-Kolitha Thero and Rajapaksha were seen as playing a role in the relocation.
+Furthermore, it encouraged the Sinhalese to stop and re-route buses through Sinhalese areas.
+Kolitha Thero and Rajapaksha were believed to have played a role in the relocation.
 Kolitha Thero also played a leading role in the anti-Muslim campaign that involved Sinhalese employees of the Ceylon Transport Board (CTB).
-Sinhalese police officers of Puttalam also mistreated Muslims.
+Sinhalese police officers in Puttalam also mistreated Muslims.